mdn/serviceworker-cookbook/message-relay/README.md

 # Message Relay

-This recipe shows how to communicate between the service worker and a page and shows how to use a service worker to relay messages between pages.
+Communicate between the service worker and a page and relay messages between pages.

 ## Difficulty
 Beginner